 - Apply research skills to asking scientific questions of media of a variety of types.

 This course consists of nine units.
 Each unit includes learning objectives, commentary, a reading assignment, recommended additional readings, and references.
 Together, these units direct your study of the course content, and indicate the assignments you should be working on at a given time.
 Instructions for completing the assignments are located in the "Assignment File" section of this manual.

-To receive credit for CMNS 333, you must complete all assignments, achieve a grade of at least 50% on the final exam, and obtain a minimum composite course grade of at least D (50 percent).
+To receive credit for CMNS 333, you must complete all assignments, achieve a grade of at least 50 per cent on each of the written assignments and the final exam, and obtain a course composite grade of at least “D” (50 percent).
 The weighting of the composite mark is as follows: